Great Lakes Pollution – Saginaw Bay Muck is Poop

 Michigan Universities Research Great Lakes Pollution

-The blue green muck is composed of different types of algae, macrophytes and decomposing organic matter that varies from season to season.
+The dark smelly blue green muck is composed of different types of algae, macrophytes and decomposing organic matter that varies from season to season.
 In research Werhougstraete conducted at the Bay City State Recreation Area, he found both human and bovine feces (poop) in the muck.

-Muck on the Beach is Poop
+So…The Muck on the Beach is Poop

-Basically if you see the muck on the beach, think “poop”.
+His advice was if you see the muck on the beach, think “poop”.
 Don’t go into the water and don’t let your kids play in the wet sand.
 “To reduce risk of contracting illness”, said Werhougstraete, “avoid contact with muck, wash hands when in contact with it and do not submerge your head in the water.”

 Common muck management, such as raking, also can release the pathogens from the muck.
 People cleaning beaches should do so in the morning, when the beaches are less busy and the sun can kill bacteria, Werhougstraete said.